I-pot/CurrencyFluctuations/README.txt

     - Simple implementation of a Neural Network.
 Mostly out of academic curiosity ./ScrapingInternet
-    - Simple script to scrape the time and date website for lengths of days
+    - Simple script to scrape the time and date website for lengths of days ./DiffEqs
+    - Wanting to study the Black-Scholes model